Camp Barentz in Svalbard: Is an Arctic Wilderness Evening Worth It?

 There are so many unique experiences in Svalbard, and I have done nearly all of them at one point or another.
 While many are for adventurers, the Arctic Wilderness Evening at Camp Barentz in Svalbard is for everyone!

-- Speedboat tour to walrus colony (one of my summer favorites!)
+- Speedboat tour to walrus colony (one of my summer favorites)

-- Wildlife photography tour (not a boat tour, but awesome!)
+- Wildlife photography tour (not a boat tour, but awesome)

 - Coal Minerʻs Cabins (budget option- further from town)

 This post details my evening at Camp Barentz, how to book, and whether I think the trip was worth it or not.
-Please note that this experience is only available from March until September.
+Please note that this experience is only available from March to September.

 You cannot book this during the dark Svalbard winter (but don’t worry, plenty of other experiences are available, including another one at Camp Barentz, which I will discuss later!).